 - Foreign Language: 2 credits in the same Foreign Language

 - Physical Education/ Heath: 1 credit

 - Electives: 2 – 6 credits

 Students who have more than one credit to make up at the end of their senior year will not be allowed to participate in graduation activities (Baccalaureate, graduation ceremony, etc.).
 Those seniors who only need to make up one credit can participate in graduation activities.
 However, the missing credits must be obtained during the summer school session at ORMA before the student can be given their diploma.

 A requirement for graduation is the senior research project.
 This project includes three components: the rough draft of the research paper, the final draft, and an oral presentation of the research topic.
 The project is graded on a “pass-fail” basis.
 However, if a paper and/or oral presentation is outstanding, the senior Cadet may receive a passing grade “with honors.”
 In order to earn a passing grade on the senior project, the Cadet must pass all three components.

 College Admissions Component

-Cadets are required to complete and submit three college or university applications and take the SAT in both their junior and senior years in order to be eligible for graduation.
+Cadets are required to complete and submit three college or university applications and take the SAT & ACT in both their junior and senior years in order to be eligible for graduation.
+In addition, the Cadet must be accepted into one of the schools they’ve applied to.
 The College Counselor will assist all senior Cadets with the college applications and admissions process.